KBurbank/Quarto-Exam-Class/README.md

 # ExamClass Extension For Quarto

-Extension for creating exams in R Markdown using the exam class package in Latex.
+Extension for creating exams in Quarto and R Markdown using the exam class package in Latex.

 ## Installing